 Generalized anxiety disorder is one of the most common mental disorders.
 Up to 20% of adults are affected by anxiety disorders each year.
 Generalized anxiety disorder produces fear, worry, and a constant feeling of being overwhelmed.
 Generalized anxiety disorder is characterized by persistent, excessive, and unrealistic worry about everyday things.
 This worry could be multifocal such as finance, family, health, and the future.
 It is excessive, difficult to control, and is often accompanied by many non-specific psychological and physical symptoms.
-The excessive worry is the central feature of generalized anxiety disorder.
+Excessive worry is the central feature of generalized anxiety disorder.

-Diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders, fourth edition (DSM-IV) include the following:
+Diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-V) include the following:

 The etiology may include:

 Childhood anxiety occurs in about 1 in 4 children at some time between the ages of 13 and 18 years.
 The median age at onset is 11 years.
 However, the lifetime prevalence of a severe anxiety disorder in children ages 13 to 18 is approximately 6%.
 General prevalence in children younger than 18 years is between 5.7% and 12.8%.
 The prevalence is approximately twice as high among women as among men.